Female Future Leaders

 Female Future Leaders Summer School in Cambridge

 The Immerse Education Female Future Leaders summer programme offers a multi-disciplinary exploration of leadership for engaged and motivated young women.
-The programme encompasses a range of subjects from STEM subjects to business and beyond, while also offering students coaching and mentoring from leading tutors.
+The programme encompasses a range of subjects from STEM subjects to entrepreneurship, business and beyond, while also offering students coaching and mentoring from leading tutors.

 Over the course of two weeks, you will explore a broad range of subjects at the university level, designed to support young women to build the confidence and skills of future leaders.